-Named Organization of the Year for 2005-2006, Emerson's only creative black and white photography magazine that showcases the talents of students.
+Named Organization of the Year for 2005-2006, Developed Images is Emerson's only creative black and white photography magazine that showcases the talents of students.
 Developed Images is published annually and will accept submissions from anyone in the Emerson community.